Staff You Will Meet

-- Physician's Assistant.
+- Physician Assistants.
 A clinician with specialized training who may assist your surgeon in the operating room and during your hospital stay.

-- Nurse Practitioner.
+- Nurse Practitioners.
 A nurse with advanced training who may assist your surgeon in the operating room, during your hospital stay and follow-up appointment.

 Anesthesiologist.
 A medical doctor with advanced training in anesthesiology.

 - Nurse Anesthetist (CRNA).
 A nurse with advanced training who administers anesthetics under the supervision of an anesthesiologist.

 - Hospitalist.
 A medical doctor who may see you at the request of your surgeon.

 Nursing Staff.
 A registered nurse (RN) will care for you throughout your hospital stay.
 Your nurse will make sure you receive the appropriate medications, any medical treatments and tests ordered by your physicians.
 Your nurse will also provide information and education to prepare you for discharge.
 A nurse is always available to answer questions or to discuss concerns you or your family may have.
 The name of the nurse caring for you on each shift will be available at the nurses' station or listed on a board in your room.

 - Patient Care Assistant (PCA).
 The patient care assistant will assist your nurse in providing your daily care.
 He or she may help with bathing, taking vital signs or transporting you to and from tests.

 - Case Manager.
 This is a nurse who may assist with your discharge planning.
 These staff members are familiar with resources in your community and can help arrange home care, or if necessary, help you select an appropriate extended care facility.
 He or she can also help with any questions or problems about your medical insurance or financial issues during your hospital stay.